Vinyl Lounge is a free community event that’s all about discovering and sharing music through vinyl records.

 We love it when people attend having never heard a vinyl record, or having never heard one on a hi-fi system.
 The music comes alive and is suddenly more detailed, more visceral, more exciting.

 We also love it when other hobbyists attend and share their experiences with their own stereos.
-For those who are interested in the hobby, here is a list of some of the equipment we use in our current setup.
+For hobbyists interested in stereo gear, here is what we are currently using: